It’s normal for our sleeping patterns to change with age because lifestyle habits and medical conditions can affect the production of sleep hormones.

 sleep apnea

-The most common type of sleep apnea is called obstructive sleep apnea, which is caused by blocked airways.
-There’s also central sleep apnea which is caused by a failed connection between the brain and muscles which signal your breathing, but this is much less common.
+The most common type is obstructive sleep apnea, which is caused by blocked airways.
+Another less common type is central sleep apnea, which is caused by a failed connection between the brain and muscles responsible for breathing.

-In mild cases, sleep apnea does not always require treatment.
-Many people use a CPAP machine, which is placed over the mouth and nose as you sleep to help you breathe.
+However, in mild cases, sleep apnea doesn’t require treatment.
+Many people use a CPAP machine, which is placed over the mouth and nose to help you breathe during the night.
 These are provided for free on the NHS where required.

 You can find out more about treatments for sleep apnea on the NHS website.